bobbimanners/Applecorn/README.md

 `*CAT` (or `*.`) - Simple listing of the files in the current directory.

+`*EX` - Detailed listing of files in the current directory showing load address, length and permissions.

 `*DIR pathname` - Allows the current directory to be changed to any ProDOS path.  `^` may be used to specify the parent directory.
 A colon followed by a digit representing the slot and a digit representing the drive, may